-- Signage and toilet facilities.
+- Toilet facilities.

 The park enters the annual Yorkshire In Bloom Awards in summer.
 In 2011 and 2013 it was awarded a Silver-Gilt and in 2012, and 2016 a Gold award.
 In 2014 Homestead Park was awarded Gold and a Special Certificate of Achievement.
 This was for a floral bedding display commemorating the centenary of World War 1.
 In 2015 the park was awarded Gold and Best in Category for Country Houses, Estates and Parks and Gardens.

 Is cycling allowed in the park?

 Cycling is permitted through the park (except the Backhouse Pond footpath).
 Please note pedestrians have priority at all times.

 Can we have a BBQ in the park?

 Fires and barbecues are not permitted in the park.
 They damage the ground and can too easily spread when the vegetation is dry.